Error Message Combinators

 // ^)

 Notice that the above error makes no sense.
-This is why amend
+This is why amend is a precision

 tool: it should ideally be used in conjunction with other combinators.
 For instance: